Gisto/Gisto/README.md

 2. Run `pnpm install`
 3. Run `pnpm dev` to start the development app (vite)
 4. Run `pnpm tauri dev` to start the development desktop app (vite with Tauri)

-5. Run `pnpm build` to build the app
-6. Run `pnpm tauri build` to build the desktop app
+---

-# Release cycle
+# 🚀 Release cycle

 release.yml workflow of github actions is responsible for creating the release builds upon mergin to special branch called "release".